Lifehacker: History

 Gina Trapani founded Lifehacker and was the site's sole blogger until September 2005, when two associate editors joined her, Erica Sadun and D. Keith Robinson.
 Other former associate editors include Wendy Boswell, Rick Broida, Jason Fitzpatrick, Kevin Purdy, and Jackson West.
 Former contributing editors include The How-To Geek and Tamar Weinberg.
 Lifehacker launched in January 2005 with an exclusive sponsorship by Sony.
 The highly publicized ad campaign was rumored to have cost $75,000 for three months.
 Lifehacker Australia launched in 2007, and Lifehacker Japan launched in 2008.

 Since its founding, a variety of tech-oriented advertisers have appeared on the site.
 Lifehackers frequent guest posts have included articles by Joe Anderson, Eszter Hargittai, Matt Haughey, Meg Hourihan, and Jeff Jarvis.
-On 16 January 2009, Trapani resigned as Lifehackers lead editor and Adam Pash assumed the position.
-On 7 February 2011, Lifehacker's website was redesigned with a cleaner, yet polarizing layout that led to readership declines.
-On 15 April 2013, Lifehacker redesigned their site again to match the other newly redesigned Gawker sites like Kotaku.
-On 7 January 2013, Adam Pash left Lifehacker for a new startup, and Whitson Gordon became the new editor-in-chief.
-On 1 January 2016, Whitson Gordon left Lifehacker for another popular technology website, How-To Geek, replacing editor-in-chief Lowell Heddings.
+On January 16, 2009, Trapani resigned as Lifehackers lead editor and Adam Pash assumed the position.
+On February 7, 2011, Lifehacker's website was redesigned with a cleaner, yet polarizing layout that led to readership declines.
+On April 15, 2013, Lifehacker redesigned their site again to match the other newly redesigned Gawker sites like Kotaku.
+On January 7, 2013, Adam Pash left Lifehacker for a new startup, and Whitson Gordon became the new editor-in-chief.
+On January 1, 2016, Whitson Gordon left Lifehacker for another popular technology website, How-To Geek, replacing editor-in-chief Lowell Heddings.

 In his January 2016 announcement, Gordon confirmed that Alan Henry would take over as the interim editor pending interviewing processes.
-Henry became the new editor-in-chief on 1 February 2016.
-On 3 February 2017, Henry left his position at Lifehacker.
+Henry became the new editor-in-chief on February 1, 2016.
+On February 3, 2017, Henry left his position at Lifehacker.
 He later wrote for The New York Times.
-On 28 February 2017, Melissa Kirsch became the editor-in-chief.
+On February 28, 2017, Melissa Kirsch became the editor-in-chief.
 Alice Bradley was named editor-in-chief in June 2020 but left in March 2021.
 Former deputy editor Jordan Calhoun succeeded her as editor-in-chief.

 Lifehacker was one of six websites that was purchased by Univision Communications in its acquisition of Gawker Media in August 2016.
-On 13 March 2023, it was announced that Lifehacker had been sold from G/O Media to Ziff Davis.
+On March 13, 2023, it was announced that Lifehacker had been sold from G/O Media to Ziff Davis.
 In November 2023, as part of a brand refocus after the acquisition, Lifehacker updated with a new logo, a new site layout, and migration away from the Kinja platform.

 In July 2024, it was reported that Lifehacker Australia would shut down amid a restructuring at third-party publisher Pedestrian Group.